vrivellino/chef-java_se/README.md

 How is this different from [Java](https://github.com/agileorbit-cookbooks/java) cookbook?

 - Only supports Oracle's Java SE JDK
-- Oracle JDK versions are tied to java_se cookbook versions (e.g. java_se 8.60.x is bound to JDK 8u60)
+- Oracle JDK versions are tied to java_se cookbook versions e.g., java_se 8.60.x is bound to JDK 8u60
 - Checksums are included in java_se cookbook and should not be overridden
 - Downloads directly from Oracle on all supported platforms
-- Can specify an alternative URI directory to download from (e.g. https://s3.amazonaws.com/mybucket/java/)
+- Can specify an alternative URI directory to download from e.g., https://s3.amazonaws.com/mybucket/java
 - Lightweight, no cookbook dependencies
 - Can globally skip Java installation
 - Only supports Linux (.tar.gz), Mac OS X (.dmg), and Windows (.exe) file extensions